p2p-today/p2p-project/README.md

 1.  **Abstract**

-    This project is meant to be a simple, portable peer-to-peer network.
-Part of its simplicity is that it will utilize no pathfinding or addressing structure outside of those provided by TCP/IP.
-This means that any message is either a direct transmission or a mass broadcast.
-This also makes it much simpler to translate the reference implementation into another language.

-    It also is meant to be as modular as possible.
-If one wishes to operate on a different protocol or subnet, it takes one change to make this happen.
-If one wishes to use an encrypted communications channel, this is also relatively easy, so long as it inherits normal socket functions.
-If one wishes to compress information, this takes little change.
-If not, simply don't broadcast support.

-    This proposal is meant to formally outline the structure of such a network and its various nodes, as well as communicate this approach's disadvantages.
-To define the protocol, we will walk through the basic construction of a node.
+    This project is meant to be a simple, portable peer-to-peer network, which can be implemented in other languages without much difficulty.

+2.  **Problem**

+    There are very few ways to construct a peer to peer network in dynamic languages.
+Everyone who does this needs to reinvent the wheel.
+For example, in Python, the only two such libraries either never made it out of beta, or were to connect to a cryptocurrency.
+There is certainly no way to communicate *between* these languages.

+3.  **Design Goals**

+    The network should be unorganized.
+This means that it's very simple for connections to be added, and for routes to repair themselves in the event of obstruction.
+It also means that there is no central point of failure, nor overhead to maintaining a structure.

+    The network should also be as flexible as possible.
+It should be able to carry binary data and should have various flags to determine how a message is treated.

+    In languages that allow it, network nodes should be able to register custom callbacks, which can respond to incoming data in real time and act upon it as needed.

+    Most importantly, nodes should use features that are common across multiple languages.

+    And as an afterthought, nodes should be optimized for performance and data density where possible.

-2.  **Packet Structure**
+4.  **Packet Structure**

     The first step to any of this is being able to understand messages sent through the network.
 To do this, you need to build a parser.
 Each message can be considered to have three segments: a header, metadata, and payload.
 The header is used to figure out the size of a message, as well as how to divide up its various packets.
-The metadata is used to assist routing functions.
+The metadata is used to assist propagation functions.
 And the payload is what the user on the other end receives.

-    A more formal definitions would look like:
+    A more formal definition would look like:

         Size of message    - 4 (big-endian) bytes defining the size of the message
         ------------------------All below may be compressed------------------------